I was the last to wake. Aria was beside Kailo, comforting him. Kailo had not slept well. Nightmares. It was to be expected.

 “Warning, danger,” the ship announced.

-“Release ship to manual,” Aria ordered and took the help.
+“Release ship to manual,” Aria ordered and took the helm.

 There was a gentle shudder as we entered, followed by a deathly silence.
 We had been swallowed into darkness and emptiness.
 There was nothing all around.
 For a moment I recalled someone reading a story to me.
 It was a story about a girl going down a rabbit hole, a girl called Alice.
 Who was Alice?
 The only girl I knew was Aria.

-No one spoke as we waited.
-Aria was looking at the ship’s instruments waiting for something to change, an indication there was something outside.
+I told Aria and Kailo what I remembered from the story as we waited.
+Kailo found it amusing.
+Aria was preoccupied looking at the ship’s instruments to respond, waiting for something to change, an indication there was something outside.
 But nothing happened.